Gitanaskhan26/Hindalco-CPSMS/README.md

 -   **Dual Authentication System**: Separate, secure login flows for both employees and visitors.
 Employees use their official code and date of birth, while visitors use a pre-issued ID, ensuring that access is segregated and appropriate for each user type.
 -   **Role-Based Access Control (RBAC)**: The user interface and available actions adapt based on the employee's department (e.g., Security, Safety), providing relevant tools and information.
 For instance, the Security department can request visitor passes, while the Safety department gets a prioritized view of high-risk permits needing review.
 -   **Digital Permit Creation**: A streamlined form for creating work permits.
 This form captures essential details like work description and required Personal Protective Equipment (PPE).
--   **AI-Powered Risk Assessment**: A Genkit-based AI flow analyzes permit descriptions to automatically assess the risk level (Low, Medium, High).
+-   **Risk Assessment**: Automated risk analysis of permit descriptions to assess the risk level (Low, Medium, High).
 This provides an instant, consistent, and unbiased initial safety assessment, flagging potentially dangerous tasks for human review.
 -   **Interactive Plant Map**: A live map (using Leaflet) that visualizes the real-time locations of active work permits and visitors.
 Permits are displayed as color-coded pins based on risk level, and visitors are shown as glowing dots, providing immediate situational awareness for all personnel.
 -   **QR Code Generation**: Secure QR codes are generated for approved permits and visitor passes for quick validation.
 This eliminates paperwork and allows security personnel to instantly verify the status and details of any permit or visitor on-site.
 -   **Visitor Pass Management**: A dedicated workflow for the Security department to request and manage visitor passes.
 The system captures visitor details and the purpose of their visit, which can then be routed for approval.